gabyrgonz/CPSC481-F20-Tutorial1-TeamE/README.md

 ### Content and Deliverables
 - Created a stage_two branch
 - Completed user research proposal
-- Updated the project portfolio
+- Updated the project portfolio with our progress
 - Shared project portfolio on Microsoft Teams
 - Updated links to repository and project portfolio